-HIST 4543G United States Urban History Urban development in the United States from the colonial town to the twentieth century megalopolis.
+HIST 4543G United States Urban History 3 cr.
+Urban development in the United States from the colonial town to the twentieth century megalopolis.

-A study of the origins and the political, economic, and social structure of slavery in the European colonial empires of the western hemisphere with special emphasis on the British Empire and the the consequences of the war, and the efforts to create a new Union.
+HIST 4551G African-American Slavery 3 cr.
+A study of the origins and the political, economic, and social structure of slavery in the European colonial empires of the western hemisphere with special emphasis on the British Empire and the United States.